Here are seven museums that helped shape the Saratoga region’s considerable contributions to New York and the United States

 If you are interested in the history of iron works in upstate New York, the Burden Iron Works Museum is the place to be.
 With many different exhibitions and learning programs to browse through, you will never grow bored of the fascinating history of some of the greatest inventions to come out of U.S. history.

-Come join us today in learning about some of the most interesting processes on modern day iron objects, and how some things like the replacement of the Liberty Bell. hudsonmohawkgateway.org
+Visitors will learn about some of the most interesting processes used on modern day iron objects, including impressive projects such as the replacement of the Liberty Bell. hudsonmohawkgateway.org

 As a way to best preserve Italian American history, a group of professors from Syracuse University came together to establish the American Italian Heritage Association.
-Since the cultural center first opened, it has undergone various renovations to make each area safe for all visitors that come and visit.
+The center and its members are dedicated to recording and preserving the contributions of Italians in America, coming together to form a cohesive community in upstate New York.

 By Brandie Lorenzen